By the numbers: How Arizona took down No. 4 Michigan in Las Vegas

 3

-Arizona has won its last three meetings with Michigan.
+Arizona has won its last three games against Michigan.
 The Wildcats last played the Wolverines during a home-and-home series in the 2013 and 2014 seasons, with the Cats winning in both Tucson and Ann Arbor.

 54-30

-The Wildcats owned the paint, outscoring Michigan 54-30 in that area.
+The Wildcats owned the paint, outscoring Michigan 54-30.
 In addition to Koloko’s 22 points, Azuolas Tubelis added 13 and the team converted on 10 of their 13 layups at the rim.
-They also had nine dunks, six of which were in the second half.
+They also had nine dunks, six of which came in the second half.

 10

-The Cats committed 10 turnovers compared to 21 two nights ago against Wichita State.
+The Cats committed 10 turnovers on Sunday, two nights after committing 21 against Wichita State.
 The Wolverines turned it over 15 times.

 2

-The Wildcats have won in-season tournaments in two out of the last three seasons.
+The Wildcats have won in-season MTEs in two out of the last three seasons.
 Arizona won the Wooden Legacy in Anaheim during the 2019-20 season.

 Contact sports producer Alec White at 573-4161 or awhite1@tucson.com.
 On Twitter: @alecwhite_UA